-After a few exhausting months on the road, I am finally back in New York City.
+After a few exhausting months on the road, I’m finally back in New York City.
 I’ve spent the last three months on the move, leading tours, attending conferences, and giving talks.
-It was draining and I’m happy to finally be back home, with no plans other than to enjoy spring’s return to the city.
+It was draining, and I’m happy to finally be back home with no plans other than to enjoy spring’s return to the city.

-A few weeks ago, while checking my e-mail somewhere over America (I love in-flight wi-fi), I opened a question about my article, “Home: The Death of a Nomad.”
-The woman wanted to know if I was able to kill the nomad inside me — was I able to settle down?
-Did I turn out O.K.?
+A few weeks ago, while checking my email somewhere over America (I love in-flight Wi-Fi), I opened a question about my article, “Home: The Death of a Nomad.”
+The woman wanted to know if I was able to kill the nomad inside me.
+Was I able to settle down?
+Did I turn out OK?
 Did I still feel the same way?
-She was worried that she would go and travel and never want to come back home or settle down.
+She was worried that she would go travel and never want to come back home or settle down.
 The thought of being a permanent nomad frightened her as much as it enticed her.

 So I told her the truth: you never stop being a nomad.
 You can only ignore the nomad inside you for so long, but once you’ve been bitten by the travel bug, it’s with you forever and you’ll always be dreaming of far-off destinations.

-Eventually, the road beckons you, for as Jack Kerouac said, it is life and we can only be off it for so long.
+Eventually, the road beckons you, for as Jack Kerouac said, the road is life and we can only be off it for so long.

 As much as I want to slow down and carve out a life for myself in NYC, I can’t help but dream of all the places in the world I’d like to visit and the lack of time I have to see them all.

 And then I book a ticket and am gone again.

 But as I relaxed on my couch and watched this week’s episode of Game of Thrones, I realized my balance is actually frenetic unbalance: months of travel punctuated by months in NYC, punctuated by short weekend domestic travel trips.
 It’s chaotic, stressful, and definitely going to make ever finding a girlfriend hard (sorry, mom!), but it’s the only way I can satisfy my two main desires.

 The pendulum must swing both ways.